Loxec/Mako/README.md

 # Mako 2D Render Engine (Java)

 A lightweight 2D rendering engine built from scratch in Java using Swing.
-This project is the foundation of a custom game/graphics engine, created as a learning base for future game development and possible 3D expansion.
+This project is the foundation of a custom game/graphics engine, created as a learning base for future game development
 ---

 ## Overview